 - Then plant your hand back down and push your hips up to extend both legs.
 This will stretch your hamstrings again.
 Your back heel can stay up off the ground.

-- From here, step your right leg back into downward dog, then mark your feet in place.
+- From here, step your right leg back into downward dog, then march your feet in place.
 This will give your hamstrings and calves a nice dynamic stretch.
 Give a good 6-8 marches, 4 each side.

 - After, step your left leg to the side of your left hand and continue to the world’s greatest stretch.
 So, you will only be doing the inchworm once.